shefben/stmsrvemu/README.md

 # Stm Server Emulator

+Stm Server Emulator: $${\color{red}PLEASE NOTE: THIS REPO IS UP TO DATE WITH PMEIN'S LATEST COMIT V.72.
+DUE TO THE CODE DIFFERENCE, THERE IS NO MERGING; THIS MEANS THAT THIS REPO WILL ALWAYS SHOW AS BEING # COMITS BEHIND.}$$

 Source code for the server emulator for clients 2004-2011

 Compile on Python 2.7 x86-32 if you want to run/build from source using: